-The following important factors, among others, could cause the Company's actual results, performance, achievements or industry results to differ materially from those expressed in the Company's forward-looking statements contained herein and presented elsewhere by management from time to time.
+The following risks, among others, could cause our actual results, performance, achievements or industry results to differ materially from those expressed in our forward-looking statements contained herein and presented elsewhere by management from time to time.

 Because we are a development stage company, we may not successfully develop and market our products, and even if we do, we may not generate enough revenue or become profitable.